 - Whale Watching in Kona.
-Whale watching adventures in the winter months offer a mind-blowing view of the massive gathering of humpbacks congregating during the breeding season.
+Whale-watching adventures in the winter offer a mind-blowing view of the massive gathering of humpbacks congregating during the breeding season.

 - Explore Local Culture at the Pu’uhonua o Honaunau National Historical Park.
-This is a cultural experience like no other with plenty of insight about the ancient native Hawaiians.
+This cultural experience has plenty of insight into the ancient native Hawaiians.

 - Discover the Majesty of Hawaii Volcanoes National Park.
-Majestic might be an understatement when describing Hawaii Volcanoes National Park.
-This is the place for the best views of active lava flows entering the ocean.
-Hikers can take to the Kilauea Iki trail, down from the Volcano rainforest into the caldera where you can see how nature has shaped the island over millions of years.
+Majestic might be an understatement when describing Hawaii Volcanoes National Park, and this is the place for the best views of active lava flows entering the ocean.
+Hikers can take to the Kilauea Iki trail, down from the Volcano rainforest into the caldera, where you can see how nature has shaped the island over millions of years.

 - Chill at Kalapana.
 This is a unique spot where the beach was overtaken by lava in the 90s.
 Close by is the new black sand beach that is still forming.

 - Snap Some Pics at MacKenzie State Park.
 Impress your followers with jaw-dropping shots of the island taken from MacKenzie State Park.